Premiere: 26 February 2011 at First Parish, Portland, ME.

 Christopher Hyde, The Portland Press Herald (28 February 2011)

-Performance Note: For as long as I can remember, the sea has fascinated me.
-Since much of my first thirty years were spent living in the American Midwest, this may seem somewhat ironic; however, there is something both beautiful and elemental that has always appealed to me about the ocean, and when I came across Longfellow’s 1850 collection of poems titled The Seaside and the Fireside I knew I was in possession of material I wanted to explore musically.
+For as long as I can remember, I’ve been fascinated by the sea.
+Since much of my first thirty years were spent living in the American Midwest, that may seem somewhat ironic; however, there is something both beautiful and elemental that has always appealed to me about the ocean, and when I came across Longfellow’s 1850 collection of poems titled The Seaside and the Fireside I knew I was in possession of material I wanted to explore musically.

-The present work, By the Seaside, was my fourth major composition of the unusually productive year 2010 (the previous works of that annum being my orchestral piece Diversions, the viola concerto Canis aetheris, and my String Quartet no. 2).
-It was written for the Longfellow Chorus of Portland, Maine, and premiered by that ensemble and its orchestra; with Tyler Putnam, baritone; and Charles Kaufman conducting, in Portland on 26 February 2011.
+The present work, By the Seaside, was written for the Longfellow Chorus of Portland, Maine, and premiered by that ensemble, its orchestra, baritone Tyler Putnam and conductor Charles Kaufman in Portland on 26 February 2011.

 By the Seaside was written in Worcester and Bolton, Massachusetts between 30 July and 19 September 2010; the orchestration was completed in December of that year.